-Unless someone clicks a direct link to your website they likely need to search a word or a phrase to find it.
-There is also a good chance that it takes them a little longer to find you than they would like it to.
-Heaven forbid they Google you and end up on the third page of the search results before finding you.
-And the chances that they still got to you are so slim, think of all the competition they saw before you!
-Or, there is the potential that the wrong person will land on your site so they back right out of it.
-This increases bounce rate and hurts your site more.
+The chances that they got to you are so slim.
+Think about all the competition they saw before you!
+Perhaps your keywords are bringing the wrong people to the site.
+Click-throughs don’t mean much if someone clicks out of your site.
+This increases the bounce rate and hurts your site.
 These scenarios are reasons why keyword research is so important for any website.
 Keyword research should be a focus for every business from websites to social media platforms and content.

 Keyword research is one of the main factors that make up the toolset of SEO (Search Engine Optimization) practices.
 Researching keywords can help a website discover what topics are increasing traffic.
 As well as for finding out what people are searching for to get to their website.
 Before we cover the process more, let’s first define what a keyword is.